bharabhi01/bharabhi01/README.md

 <b>🧑‍💻 I'm Abhishek Bhardwaj, a Software Developer who loves to build and break stuff</b>

-- Currently, I'm a SWE intern at Ather Energy.
+- Currently, I'm a SWE at Ather Energy.

 - I'm learning about building highly scalable and fault-proof distributed systems.